Interpretation of XENON1T excess with MeV boosted dark matter: DM Interactions and transitions

 In this paper we consider a scalar DM model to interpret the XENON1T excess.
 In this model $S_A$ is dark neutral and $S_B$ is charged under possible dark symmetry in the hidden sector.
-The DM particles are intermediated by a new vector boson $X$ to interact with the SM fermions.
-Besides the $X-$electron coupling, the $X$ boson may also couple to SM quarks and cause the anomalous nuclear transitions of $^8$Be and $^4$He.
-The forms of $X$'s couplings to SM quarks and charged leptons are taken as
+The DM particle $S_B$ is intermediated by a new vector boson $X$ to interact with electron. $X$ is assumed to couple to SM charged leptons, and the effective couplings are taken as